altmann/FluentResults/README.md

 It is possible to add metadata to Error or Success objects.

-One way doing that is to call the method `WithMetadata(...)` directly at the creation of the result object.
+One way of doing that is to call the method `WithMetadata(...)` directly where result object is being created.

 ```csharp
 var result1 = Result.Fail(new Error("Error 1")